Matatū: Coaching staff

-In 2021, Blair Baxter was announced as Head Coach, with Whitney Hansen and Tony Christie appointed as the two assistant coaches.
-Baxter stepped down from head coach after the 2023 season.
+In 2021, Blair Baxter was announced as Matatū's inaugural Head Coach, with Whitney Hansen and Tony Christie appointed as the two assistant coaches.
+Baxter stepped down from the role after the 2023 season.
 Whitney Hansen was named as Matatū's Head coach for the 2024 season.
+After Hansen was appointed as Head Coach of the Black Ferns in December 2025, Baxter was once again announced as Matatū's Head Coach for the 2026 Super Rugby Aupiki season.